HuntsmanCancerInstitute/UMIScripts/docs/Usage.md

 To align Fastq with SAM tag comments:

-    bwa mem -t $CPU -v 1 -C reference.fasta *.fastq.gz | \
+    bwa mem -t $CPU -C reference.fasta *.fastq.gz | \
     samtools fixmate -m - output.bam

-To align with unaligned Bam file, it must first be converted to Fastq with tags as comments using `samtools` as a pre-step:
+To align with an unaligned Bam file, it must first be converted to Fastq with tags as comments using `samtools` as a pre-step:

     samtools fastq -T RX,RQ unaligned.bam | \
-    bwa mem -t $CPU -C -v 1 -p reference.fasta - | \
+    bwa mem -t $CPU -C -p reference.fasta - | \
     samtools fixmate -m - output.bam

 ### STAR